yakra13/ccd/docs/7-1-answers.md

 > Used to exit a function and optionally return a value/values to the caller.

 **Data types**
-> Determines how a value is interpretted.
+> Determines how a value is interpreted.
 The meaning of data in memory is arbitrary until a data type is associated with it.
 Some examples of types are integers, booleans, and strings.

 **A function**
 > Functions represent a piece of logic that performs (generally) a single task.
 Accepting 0 or more inputs and producing 0 or more outputs.